peilun-he/PDSim/README.md

 <img src="figures/SS2.png" alt="drawing" width="400"/>

 Finally, all the simulated data are downloadable.
 Please click `Download prices` and `Download maturities` buttons to download futures price and maturities data.
-Please note, even though Schwartz and Smith models the logarithm of spot price, **all data downloaded or plotted are real price, they have been exponentiated**.
+Please note, even though Schwartz and Smith (2000) models the logarithm of spot price, **all data downloaded or plotted are real price, they have been exponentiated**.
 The other button `Generate new data` is designed for users who want to simulate multiple realisations from the same set of parameters.
 Once clicking it, PDSim will get another set of random noises, so the futures price will change as well.
 This button is not compulsory if users only need one realisations.
 The data will updated automatically when you change any parameters.

 <img src="figures/SS3.png" alt="drawing" width="400"/>

 ### Polynomial Diffusion Model
-The procedure for simulating data from the polynomial diffusion model closely resembles that of the Schwartz and Smith model.
+The procedure for simulating data from the polynomial diffusion model (Filipovic & Larsson, 2016) closely resembles that of the Schwartz and Smith model (Schwartz & Smith, 2000).
 Nevertheless, it involves the specification of additional parameters.

 Firstly, let's look at the difference between these two models.
-Both the polynomial diffusion model and the Schwartz and Smith model assume that the spot price $S_t$ is influenced by two latent factors, $\chi_t$ and $\xi_t$.
-However, the Schwartz and Smith model assumes that the logarithm of $S_t$ is the sum of two factors, whereas the polynomial diffusion model posits that $S_t$ takes on a polynomial form.
+Both the polynomial diffusion model (Filipovic & Larsson, 2016) and the Schwartz and Smith model (Schwartz & Smith, 2000) assume that the spot price $S_t$ is influenced by two latent factors, $\chi_t$ and $\xi_t$.
+However, the Schwartz and Smith model (Schwartz & Smith, 2000) assumes that the logarithm of $S_t$ is the sum of two factors, whereas the polynomial diffusion model (Filipovic & Larsson, 2016) posits that $S_t$ takes on a polynomial form.
 Currently, PDSim GUI can only deal with polynomials with degree 2, i.e.,
 $$S_t = \alpha_1 + \alpha_2 \chi_t + \alpha_3 \xi_t + \alpha_4 \chi_t^2 + \alpha_5 \chi_t \xi_t + \alpha_6 \xi_t^2. $$
-$\alpha_i, i = 1, \dots, 6$ are extra parameters to the polynomial diffusion model.
+$\alpha_i, i = 1, \dots, 6$ are extra parameters to the polynomial diffusion model (Filipovic & Larsson, 2016).
 If users want to specify a polynomial with degree 1, just set $\alpha_4 = \alpha_5 = \alpha_6 = 0$.
 Additionally, users are required to specify one non-linear filtering methods, Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).

 <img src="figures/PD1.png" alt="drawing" width="400"/>

-All other procedures are the same as the Schwartz and Smith model.
+All other procedures are the same as the Schwartz and Smith model (Schwartz & Smith, 2000).

 ### Some Other Hints
 1. Once users enter all parameters, the data will be generated automatically.
 Users do NOT need to click any buttons.
 However, if users wish to generate more realisations under the same set of parameters, please click the 'Generate new data' button.